Four-body coupler for superconducting qubits based on Josephson parametric oscillators: proposed circuit

 We will find that this condition makes four-body coupling terms remain under the rotating-wave approximation~\cite{S.Puri2017Jun}. $\theta_{p,k}$ in Eq.~(\ref{eq:EJPhik}) will be utilized to tune the magnitude and sign of the four-body coupling term.
 JPOs 1 and 2 are connected to one of the two edges of the coupler with capacitance $C$, while JPOs 3 and 4 are similarly connected to the other edge.
 We assume $C \ll C_J$, where linear two-body interactions of JPOs are suppressed as discussed in Appendix~\ref{sec:classical_Hamiltonian}.
 The coupler is a superconducting loop shunted by capacitance $C_g$.
 One branch of the loop has $n$ identical JJs with Josephson energy $\EJg$ in series.
 The other has a single JJ with smaller Josephson energy $\alpha \EJg$ where $\alpha <1$.
+We call the two branches array branch and smaller JJ branch, respectively.
 Each JJ is assumed to satisfy the condition that it has a charging energy much smaller than $\EJg$ and capacitance across it much larger than that to the ground.
 This condition allows us to treat each phase without quantum fluctuations~\cite{K.Matveev2002, U.Vool2017}.
 An external magnetic flux $\Phi_g$ set to half a flux quantum $\Phi_0/2$ threads the loop.
 This magnetic flux is applied to shift the Josephson phase across the coupler by $\pi$.
 This shift can also be realized without the magnetic flux by using ferromagnetic Josephson $\pi$ junctions~\cite{T.Yamashita2020, S.Kim2024}.

 Our circuit is a generalization of the previously proposed one~\cite{S.Puri2017Jun}.
 When $n = 1$ and $\alpha = 0$, the circuit reduces to the one in Ref.~\cite{S.Puri2017Jun}, except our coupler is capacitively shunted.
 When $\alpha = 1/n$, the coupler circuit is the same as that of the quarton~\cite{F.Yan2020arxiv}, which is one specific type of the circuit called superconducting nonlinear asymmetric inductive elements (SNAIL)~\cite{A.Zorin2016, N.Frattini2017}.
 The quarton is characterized by its quartic potential function without a quadratic term and has been proposed as a nonlinear coupler between two qubits/photons~\cite{Y.Ye2021, Y.Ye2024}.
 Its quartic potential yields a purely nonlinear coupling.
 Further, removing the quadratic term, which effectively reduces the coupling strength, enables stronger nonlinear coupling than that via a $C$-shunted SQUID.
 We utilize this structure as a four-body coupler for JPOs.
 Note that unlike the nonlinear coupler of two qubits/photons in Ref.~\cite{Y.Ye2021}, where the quarton is galvanically connected to the qubits, our circuit has the modes of the coupler due to its capacitances to each JPO.
 The JPOs interact via one of the modes of the coupler.